mayer-maximilian/to-docker/README.md

 kubectl apply -f ./kubernetes/access-control/operator.yml
 ```

-Now it is time for the most important resources: the deplyoments.
-For each of our 4 core components (frontent, api, database, and Redis) we have one deployment file.
+Now it is time for the most important resources: the deployments.
+For each of our 4 core components (frontend, api, database, and Redis) we have one deployment file.
 These files can be applied as follows:
 ```bash
 kubectl apply -f ./kubernetes/deployments/database-deployment.yml kubectl apply -f ./kubernetes/deployments/redis-deployment.yml